-Paul is a Chartered Ecologist with twelve years experience working as an ecologist and environmental consultant.
-His career began in Chester working for RSK Environment Ltd on a number of large projects including gas pipelines, waste recovery centres, Liquid Natural Gas installations and other commercial developments.
-After a short spell working back in his home town of Petworth in West Sussex for AEWC Ltd, Paul set up Azure Ecology in 2009, a small independent ecological consultancy working with a network of sub-contractors across south east England.
+Paul is a Chartered Ecologist with fourteen years experience working as an ecologist and environmental consultant.
+His career began in Cheshire working on a number of large projects including gas pipelines, waste recovery centres, Liquid Natural Gas installations and other commercial developments.
+After a short spell working back in his home town of Petworth, Paul set up Azure Ecology in 2009, a small independent ecological consultancy working with a network of sub-contractors across south east England.

-Aside from ecology, Paul’s interests include Rugby, vegetable gardening, scuba diving and pretending to be good at DIY.
+Aside from ecology, Paul’s interests include Rugby, vegetable gardening, free diving and pretending to be good at DIY.

 Ryan’s strength is in field-based biological surveying .
 He holds European Protected Species Licenses for bats, dormice and great crested newts and is a Chartered Environmentalist through the Society of the Environment.
 Ryan’s experience and range of survey skills makes him a highly valued lead surveyor at the Ecology Co-operation.

 In his spare time Ryan enjoys hiking, scuba diving and entertaining the worlds most energetic terrier called ‘Otto’.